Maryland is one of the worst states in the US for retirees, report says

 According to the experts at the personal finance website, WalletHub, Virginia is the best state to retire in.
 Maryland was recognized as one of the worst, ranked at number 42 of the 50 states, between Arkansas and Washington.

 WalletHub measured the park system across three categories: health-related factors, affordability, and overall quality of life; affordability counted for 40 of the 100 points, while the other two received an even split at 30.
-Within the three categories, 47 metrics were evaluated ranging from the annual cost of aadult day care to golf courses and country cubs per capita.
+Within the three categories, 47 metrics were evaluated ranging from the annual cost of adult day care to golf courses and country clubs per capita.

 "The state that you live in should be a place that meets your new goals for this period of life," Wallethub said in a statement.
 "Other folks consider the state taxes as a key factor, which could be important if the majority of your retirement income is taxable."